Behind all dancers who believe in themselves are teachers who believed in them first.

 Lise Reardon: Founder & Executive Director

 Ms. Reardon taught classical ballet in southeastern Connecticut for 21 years before devoting her full-time efforts to school development.
-Twenty-five years ago, Ms. Reardon established Eastern Connecticut Ballet as the region’s only non-profit training school for young dancers.
+Twenty-seven years ago, Ms. Reardon established Eastern Connecticut Ballet as the region’s only non-profit training school for young dancers.
 Before this, she ran the Riveredge School of Ballet and Ballet de Jeunesse in Niantic for 11 years.
-Under Ms. Reardon’s direction, Eastern Connecticut Ballet’s school has grown from 60 to over 300 students, expanded its programs to offer modern, jazz, character, hip-hop, Pilates and other forms of dance, and established a place in the community as a premiere arts resource.
+Under Ms. Reardon’s direction, Eastern Connecticut Ballet’s school has grown from 60 to over 300 students, expanded its programs to offer modern, character, jazz, Pilates and other forms of dance, and established a place in the community as a premiere arts resource.

 Ms. Reardon majored in dance at the Juilliard School of Music and holds a bachelor of arts, cum laude, in elementary education from the University of North Carolina.
 She performed with the Ruth Page Ballet Company, the Chicago Lyric Opera Ballet Company, and the St. Louis Ballet.

 In Chicago, she trained with Ruth Page, Larry Long and American Ballet Theater principals Ruth Ann Koesun and John Kriza.
-In New York, she studied with Antony Tudor, Alfredo Corvino, Sallie Wilson, Michael Uthoff, and modern dance greats Jose Limón, Betty Jones, and Kazuko Hirabayashi.
+In New York, she studied with Antony Tudor, Alfredo Corvino, Sallie Wilson, Michael Uthoff, and modern dance greats José Limón, Betty Jones, and Kazuko Hirabayashi.

 Ms. Reardon serves on the Advisory Board of the Connecticut Dance Alliance and is a member of the SECT Cultural Coalition.
+She was most recently honored by Connecticut Women's Hall of Fame.

 Gloria Govrin: Artistic Director

-A product of the School of American Ballet and New York City Ballet, Gloria Govrin was the vanguard of the tall-is-terrific look of modern ballet.
+A product of the School of American Ballet and New York City Ballet, Gloria Govrin was the leader of the "tall-is-terrific" look of modern ballet.
 Gloria's strength, stature, and stamina made her a star soloist for many years.
 In fact, George Balanchine often choreographed roles specifically for her because of her stage presence and unique abilities.
 Roles such as Hippolyta in A Midsummer's Night Dream, Coffee in Nutcracker, the Princess in Firebird, and La Bonne Fee in Harlequinade were so stamped with her identity, that the entrances and exits on the scores were marked with her name rather than that of the role.
 Mr. Balanchine also established her in high-profile roles and ballets such as Stars and Stripes, Western Symphony, Apollo, Agon, Dewdrop in Nutcracker, and many others.

 Upon retirement, Ms. Govrin opened her own school and company in Bucks County, Pennsylvania.
 In 1986, Robert Weiss asked her to come to the Pennsylvania Ballet to teach and from there, she became the principal teacher at the Rock School, the official school of the Pennsylvania Ballet.
 At the school, Gloria choreographed showcases, conducted audition tours, created and presented lecture demonstrations, taught company classes and assisted in staging Balanchine repertoire.
 In 1999, she was invited by Helgi Tomasson to be the Associate Director of the San Francisco Ballet School.
 During her 8 years there, she trained many students who went on to professional careers with San Francisco Ballet, as well as many other companies worldwide.